 I grew up in a foggy place.

 I learned to drive on twisting turning mountain roads where the fog was so dense sometimes you couldn’t see past your windshield.
-When the fog was that thick sometimes you would have to drive with your head out the window just to see the highway.
+On driving lessons, when the fog was that thick sometimes, you would have to drive with your head out the window just to see the highway.
+I bet they don’t teach that when you have driving lessons in Stockport or somewhere like that!
 If the fog was really horrendous, growing up and learning how to drive in the wilderness near Lake Arrowhead, California, sometimes we would open our car doors to try to see if the car was still on the pavement or just how close you might be to veering off the rim of the mountain.
+As I’m sure you can imagine, it took people a while to learn to drive there.

 Today in Baltimore, Maryland the second jewel in the Triple Crown was run in fog so dense I had to squint to tell if there were even horses on the race track.